alinabozynski/bozynski_alina_ui_garden_build_checks/README.md

 Now open localhost:8018 in a browser!

-## Pushing to this repo automaticaly creates an image.
+## Pushing to this repo automatically creates an image.
 Pull and run the application image from my Hub

 ### `docker pull abozynski/bozynski_alina_coding_assignment13`

 ### `docker run --name <desired_container_name> -it -p 8018:80 --rm abozynski/bozynski_alina_coding_assignment12`

+Then open localhost:8018 in a browser!

 ## Available Scripts